ganapatipress/ganapatipress.org/the-series/index.md

 ## Cite-keys

-Citation-keys are used throughout this edition to allow accurate cross-reference of texts, for example, {\smallcaps FW 13, SCS 27}.
-Please note: \emph{current cite-key numbering is not final and should not be officially used yet.
-Next edition may present slightly increased cite-key numbering, as the bibliographic keys take a little to stabilise.}
+Citation-keys are used throughout this edition to allow accurate cross-reference of texts, for example, FW 13, SCS 27.

 ## Other special features